kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 | Single MPI task launched on each socket | 2 threads/task, 2 tasks/node | 41.9157 s |
 | No shared memory (all MPI) | 1 thread/task, 4 tasks/node | 44.5355 s |

-We also were able to achieve nearly linear speed up when we varied the number of tasks per node used (2 to 8) on 2 worker nodes.
+We ran the code with 2-8 tasks on two nodes, also were able to achieve nearly linear speed up, as show below.

 ![](BFS_CC/cch_su.png)